commonsense/omcs/docs/conceptnet/webapi.rst

-    A GET request to this URL will look up all the :class:`Assertions <csc.conceptnet.models.Assertion>` that this
+    A GET request to this URL will look up all the :class:`Assertions <conceptnet.models.Assertion>` that this
     Concept participates in with a score of at least 1.

     The results will be limited to the *n* highest-scoring assertions.
     By default, this limit is 20, but you can set it up to 100 by changing the *limit* in the URL.

-    Implemented by: :class:`csc.webapi.ConceptAssertionHandler`
+    Implemented by: :class:`conceptnet.webapi.ConceptAssertionHandler`